cloudposse/terraform-aws-cicd/README.md

 We highly recommend that in your code you pin the version to the exact version you are using so that your infrastructure remains stable, and update versions in a systematic way so that they do not catch you by surprise.

+Also, because of a bug in the Terraform registry ([hashicorp/terraform#21417](https://github.com/hashicorp/terraform/issues/21417)), the registry shows many of our inputs as required when in fact they are optional.
+The table below correctly indicates which inputs are required.

 Include this repository as a module in your existing terraform code: